micaiahparker/mudpy/README.md

 #Contact

-If for some reasing you find this interesting and you want to get my attention you can email me at [micparke@nmu.edu](mailto:micparke@nmu.edu).
+If for some reason you find this interesting and you want to get my attention you can email me at [micparke@nmu.edu](mailto:micparke@nmu.edu).